 40-41 Rathbone Pl, Fitzrovia, London W1T 1HX www.circuolo-popolare

 Burro e Salvia are a small but classy restaurant specialising in fresh handmade pasta.
 You can buy their fresh pasta from the counter to take away and cook at home yourself or enjoy the experience inside their East London restaurant.
 Portions are on the smaller side so I’d recommend getting a few to share.
 The interior is really chic, almost like being in some sort of Italian farmhouse.
-If you’re lucky, you may get to watch it being made right in front of you.
+If you’re lucky, you may get to watch the pasta being made right in front of you.

 Best for: If you want to cook fresh pasta at home.

 52 Redchurch St, Shoreditch, London E2 7DP burroesalvia.co.uk

 ‘O ver are a beautiful, high-end Italian restaurant that first opened up in a little corner of London Bridge and now expanded in London’s West End.
 What makes them unique to all other Italian restaurants is their use of pure seawater in their dishes.
-Being more high end, dishes come in at around the £14 – £20 so bear that in mind if you’re on a budget.
+Being more high end, dishes come in at around £14 – £20 so bear that in mind if you’re on a budget.
 The menu is substantial with lots of Italian classics to choose from.
 A great place for a pre-theatre dinner or a special occasion.
 P.S How you pronounce the name of this restaurant I’ll never know.
 Thoughts?

 Best for: A special occasion.

 Various Locations, https://www.overuk.com/

 St Katherine’s Dock is one of London’s hidden gems.
 It’s a small marina not far from the Tower of London with lots of lovely places to eat and drink overlooking the boats.
 One of those places is Emilia’s.
 Andrew, the founder of Emelia’s travelled to the birthplace of pasta, Emilia Romagna and brought the techniques and recipes he learnt to his London restaurant.
 Portions are big, hearty and above all, delicious!